20 Mar 2026

 We’re reimagining what reading can look like — and who it can reach.

-Experience a dynamic, inspirational day at our flagship primary conference, as we journey 'beyond the book and explore the evolving landscape of the world of reading and stories.
-Taking place at the British Library, we will be joined by leading experts in multimodal literacy and inclusive representation, during this important National Year of Reading 2026.
+Experience a dynamic, inspirational day at our flagship primary conference, as we journey beyond the book and explore the evolving landscape of the world of reading and stories.
+We are delighted to be partnering with the British Library in bringing together leading experts in multimodal literacy and inclusive representation, during this important National Year of Reading 2026.

 When children choose to read in the ways they enjoy, the impact goes far beyond literacy.
 In primary schools, we know how volitional reading drives stronger reading skills, academic success, and life chances.